oslabs-beta/errordactyl/deno_cli/README.md

 edact -f
 ```

+Edit the request body, parameters, and headers in  `/_errordactyl/config.json`

-Now that all of the files have been generated, it is time to test your server.
-Back in our CLI, we would run the simple `edact` command to invoke our generated shell script, testing all of the detected endpoints from the configuration file.
+Now that all of the files have been generated and routes have been configured, it is time to test your server by simply running `edact` to invoke the generated shell script, testing all of the detected endpoints from the configuration file.

 ```sh
 edact